 MAKE YOUR OWN PRIVACY CIRCLE OF FAMILY AND FRIENDS

+Making a privacy circle with your child can save you from many awkward moments.
 How many times has your child embarrassed you by blurting out personal information to a stranger?
 Or invited a neighbor that you barely know to a party at your house?
 Both of these things have happened to us.
 We have also been on the other end of the information, too.
 We work with children at their schools and in their homes.
 Part of our work depends on us having a warm and trusting relationship.
 So it is not surprising when a child will start to tell us about an argument their parents had or how their dad farted really loudly at dinner.
-However, this information is neither helpful or appropriate for us to know.
-Beyond making embarrassing remarks, “Stranger Danger” is also an important lesson to teach our children.
+However, this information is neither helpful nor appropriate for us to know.
+Beyond making embarrassing remarks, “Stranger Danger” is also an important lesson an important lesson to teach our children.
 But rather than frightening or embarrassing them, we prefer to make it really clear what is appropriate to share with the different people the children may encounter.
 To help children understand what to share, we often use Privacy Circles to explain this confusing concept.

 To make a privacy circle that is relevant to them, the child should be involved in deciding who is in their circles.
 They may feel more comfortable sharing their secrets with a friend rather than an aunt or uncle.

 Once the circles are filled in, it is time to start defining what that means.
 Give examples of different situations and topics.
-You can write these on a post it note and stick it in the appropriate circle.
+You can write these on a post-it note and stick it in the appropriate circle.
 Talk about who you might say these things to and why.
-Talk about how they would feel if you shared something that was private to them with the mail carrier.
+Talk about how they would feel if you shared something that was private to them with the mail carrier or someone else out their close privacy circles.
 Here are some examples of things that you can talk about:

 - Who do you wave hello to?